How To Comfort A Child After Mom Or Dad Gets Angry

 “Share your intentions and emotions,” advises Donhauser.
 “Then bring your child into the repair process so that they can co-create solutions to this problem.
 Children are creative and often come up with great solutions when given the opportunity.
 When invited to create solutions, they are also more likely to remain cooperative and follow through.”

-Parents need to realize that children don’t merely feel physically threatened by a display of anger, but they are worried that the relationship itself is in danger.
-And that’s why it’s so important for parents to maintain control.
+Parents need to realize that children don’t merely feel physically threatened by a display of anger.
+They’re also worried that the relationship itself is in danger.
+That’s why it’s so important for parents to maintain control.
 If they can’t, they should consider seeing a professional.
-It can feel embarrassing or shameful to address a loss of control in blunt terms; it can feel even worse when seeking professional help for unhealthy behavior patterns.
+It can feel embarrassing or shameful to address a loss of control in blunt terms; it can feel even worse seeking professional help for unhealthy behavior patterns.
 But it’s a parent’s duty to make the hard decisions.